 The World Health Organization defines self-care as the ability of individuals, families and communities to promote health, prevent disease, maintain health, and cope with illness and disability with or without the support of a health-care provider.

 Self-care refers to the holistic activities, practices, and products—both medicinal, devices, and nutritive—that a person can adopt to improve their health and well-being.
-In particular, self-care involves:

 We have a better understanding than ever before of the centrality of individual behavior to the successful prevention and management of disease.
-In line with this, the World Health Organisation increasingly foregrounds the importance of person-centred healthcare across all disease areas.
+In line with this, the World Health Organization increasingly foregrounds the importance of person-centred healthcare across all disease areas.

 Putting more emphasis on health literacy and people empowerment is crucial for individuals to be fully empowered in the successful health prevention and management of disease and minor ailments.